AADI-234/ML4SCI-GSoC24/Task_3A/CNN_Regression.md

 # Specific Task 3a Regression

 ## Task: To  train a model to estimate (regress) the mass of the particle based on particle images using the provided dataset.

 ---

-### Note:

-#### During training without (Data Scaling)data normalization, good results were achieved.
-However, due to the absence of data normalization, the MAE loss, MRE loss, validation loss, and training loss values vary by a factor of 100 or 1000 compared to the DeepViT model.

----